jdevfullstack-tutorials/github-for-non-code-writers/README.md

 the link I gave you for my personal content development workflow, I mentioned that.

+Now, once the repo is already public
+(again for free accounts),
-Now, once the repo is already public, go to `Settings` again, and you should look for `Pages` tab at the left pane.
+go to `Settings` again, and you should look for `Pages` tab at the left pane.